mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-driven-world.md

 ---
 layout: single
-title:  "May-2018 - Colourblind in a Software Driven World"
+title: "Colourblind in a Software Driven World"
 date: 2018-05-14 12:21:29 +0000
 tags: Misc
+toc: true
 ---

-Being colourblind isn't a terrible disability.
-It's not a daily struggle, and while it does preclude certain career choices (electricians playing "eeny meeny miny moe" with cabling don't exactly thrive) its overall impact for most is mainly "shrug".
+_May 2018: Being colourblind isn't a terrible disability.
+It's not a daily struggle, and while it does preclude certain career choices (electricians playing "eeny meeny miny moe" with cabling don't exactly thrive) its overall impact for most is mainly "shrug"._

 Sometimes though, it can be a bit of a problem, purely because the way colourblind people see the world really is very different to the way others do.